EthanWight/Leet-Code-Top-Interview-150/README.md

 ## Structure

-Each problem is organized in its own file, named according to the problem's title on LeetCode.
+Each problem is organized in its own Java file, named according to the problem's title on LeetCode.

 ---